Term of endearment: Usage

-Psychiatrist Eric Berne identified the marital game of "Sweetheart", where 'White makes a subtly derogatory remark about Mrs White, disguised as anecdote, and ends: "Isn't that right, sweetheart?"
-Mrs. White tends to agree...because it would seem surly to disagree with a man who calls one "sweetheart" in public'.
-Berne points out that 'the more tense the situation, and the closer the game is to exposure, the more bitterly is the word "sweetheart" enunciated'; while the wife's antithesis is either 'to reply: "Yes, honey!"' or to 'respond with a similar "Sweetheart" type anecdote about the husband, saying in effect, "You have a dirty face too, dear"'.
+Psychiatrist Eric Berne identified the marital game of "Sweetheart", where "White makes a subtly derogatory remark about Mrs White, disguised as anecdote, and ends: 'Isn't that right, sweetheart?'
+Mrs. White tends to agree...because it would seem surly to disagree with a man who calls one 'sweetheart' in public".
+Berne points out that "the more tense the situation, and the closer the game is to exposure, the more bitterly is the word 'sweetheart' enunciated"; while the wife's antithesis is either '"to reply: 'Yes, honey!'" or to "respond with a similar 'Sweetheart' type anecdote about the husband, saying in effect, 'You have a dirty face too, dear'".

-French has all kinds of interesting terms of endearment, including a rather odd assortment of barnyard animals...[like] mon canard (my duck)' – something which may be compared to the British 'baby talk...duckie'.